Upcycling Tea Cups

 The Many Uses Of The Teacup

 I am going to share with you the many uses there are for a teacup.
-It isn't all about having a tea party, although it is a nice gesture.
-In fact I have my teacups behind a glass door for display instead of using them for tea lol.
+It isn't all about having a tea party, although that can be a nice gesture.
+In fact I have my teacups behind a glass door for display instead of using them for tea.

-As a little girl I connected the teacup as having a fun tea party.
-Kind of like you watch on tv while a girl plays with her dolls and they are sitting at the table with their teacups in front of them.
+As a little girl I connected (in my mind) the teacup as having a fun tea party.
+Kind of like you watch on tv commercials, while a little girl plays with her dolls and they are sitting at the table with their teacups in front of them.

-Or having your friends over and playing house drinking out of your teacup.
+Or having your friends over and playing house, drinking out of your teacup.
 Again I pictured teacups with two little old ladies drinking tea.
-But never did I imagine the many other ways a teacup can be used.
+But never did I imagine (back then) the many other ways a teacup can be used.

-I am going to show you some ideas and how the teacup can be used, there are to many to share at one time.
-But I can share with you, just a few crafty ideas that you can use a teacup for.
-I hope you enjoy this lens.
+I am going to show you some ideas and how the teacup can be used, there are too many to share at one time.
+But I can share with you a few crafty ideas that you can use a teacup for.
+I hope you enjoy this lens, let's get started.

-I realize that there are so many other ways to using a teacup that isn't on here, for example how to make hanging lights with teacups or perhaps even a chandelier.
-There are a lot on the internet that you can find that shows gorgeous pictures of what a teacup can be used for.
+I realize that there are so many other ways to using a teacup that may not be on here, for example how to make hanging lights with teacups, or perhaps even a chandelier.
+There are a lot of different uses on the internet that you can find, some links even show gorgeous pictures of what a teacup may be used for.